smallhelm/js-managed-css/README.md

 # js-managed-css
 Define and insert CSS via javascript.
 This also generates unique class and id names automatically.
-Handy when doing virtual dom (or react) inline css as your primary styling.
+Handy when using virtual-dom (or react) inline css as your primary styling.

 ```js
 var jsCss = require("js-managed-css");